eduardo1020/eduardo1020/README.md

 ## Works :man_technologist:

 Now, I'm work in projects of Junior company of my university.
-We team is responsible for develop websites and applications to clients free.
-This is amazing to get more experience and get more skills.
+Our team is responsible for develop free websites and applications to clients.
+This is amazing to get more experience and skills.

 ## Skills :brain:
 - :pushpin: HTML5 | CSS3 | JavaScript | Bootstrap | UI Design